goharbor/harbor/docs/installation_guide_ova.md

      cp ca.crt /etc/docker/certs.d/<Harbor_IP>/
    ```

-   **Note:** If you run the above two sets of commands, Harbor can be accessed by both FQDN and IP address.
+   **Note:** If you run both of the above two sets of commands, Harbor can be accessed by either FQDN or IP address.

 5. Run `docker login` command to verify that HTTPS is working.